-While the EV market in the U.S. hasn’t taken hold as fast as other countries, it’s still growing.
+While the electric vehicle market in the U.S. hasn't taken hold as fast as other countries, it's still growing.
 If you have an electric vehicle or are considering one, you might be worrying about some of the practical aspects.

 For instance, what would you do if you ran out of power?
 This is a legitimate concern.
-Keep reading to learn all about what to do when your EV runs out of power.
+Keep reading to learn all about what to do when your electric vehicle runs out of power.

-You’ll be glad to know that you get notified of a low EV battery well ahead of time.
+You'll be glad to know that you get notified of a low electric vehicle battery well ahead of time.
 You never have to worry about the vehicle suddenly losing all power.

 When you receive a warning, locate the nearest charging location.
 There are plenty of apps that can help you with this task, including Google Maps.
 Familiarize yourself with charging stations near your work and home, but depending on where you are, this may be more difficult than you expect.

-While more and more charging stations are being installed in many locations, there still aren’t as many of them as, say, gas stations.
-If you want a full EV battery charge before a trip, you should invest in a home charging station.
-This makes life with an EV vastly more convenient.
+While more and more charging stations are being installed in many locations, there still aren't as many of them as, say, gas stations.
+If you want a full electric vehicle battery charge before a trip, you should invest in a home charging station.
+This makes life with an electric vehicle vastly more convenient.

-Without any EV charging station nearby, your only course of action may involve a tow.
+Without any electric vehicle charging station nearby, your only course of action may involve a tow.
 The tow truck can either take you to a charging station or bring your vehicle back home.

 Before you call a towing company, be sure to do a bit of research so that you can rest easy knowing your vehicle is in good hands.
 The last thing you'd want is for someone to damage it due to negligence or for some other accident to occur.